-A huge time saver for multiunit restaurant owners is being able to access transactions, surveillance video, and other in-store data from anywhere.
+A huge time saver for multi unit restaurant owners is being able to access POS transactions, surveillance video, and other in-store data from anywhere.
 With cloud solutions, you’re not limited to viewing your data one store at a time or only when you’re on-premise.
 The systems should provide a secure web and mobile application to centrally manage your data.

-Another benefit of having a single platform for your data is reducing the complexity of investigations.
-You don’t need to sign in to multiple system, drive to your business location, or manually match POS to video data when investigating potential fraud in your business.
+Another benefit of having a single platform for your data is reducing the complexity of fraud or theft investigations.
+You don’t need to sign in to multiple security systems, drive to your business location, or manually match POS to video data when investigating potential business fraud.
 Eliminating these inefficient processes saves countless hours of work.

 Takes up less space

-A cloud-based system would also help SMBs who simply don’t have the space to place a dedicated server on-premise, like in the back office of a restaurant.
+A cloud video surveillance system would also help SMBs who simply don’t have the space to place a dedicated server on-premise, like in the back office of a restaurant.

 Remote system monitoring and support

 In a cloud environment, your security provider can remotely monitor the health status of your system and notify you if there’s a problem, such as a security camera going down.
 In such a case, a technician can try to fix the issue remotely before sending someone on location.
 Managing all systems from a central interface reduces on-site visits and improves response times to threats.

 Cloud security systems are easier to standardize and deploy across multiple locations.
 A great time to look into cloud security options is when you’re planning on expanding.
 Opening a new store is a big investment and this is one area where you can reduce the costs.

 Reducing security-related costs is especially important in low-margin operations, like quick service restaurants.
 Managing your business security and video surveillance through a cloud-based system frees up capital and time that can be redirected to customer service, marketing, and other areas that will help grow your business.